icedterminal/blank-ntp/README.md

 6. Open Local Group Policy Editor (gpedit).
 7. Navigate to [Computer Config] > [Administrative Templates] > [Microsoft Edge] > [Extensions] > [Allow specific extensions to be installed].
 8. Click [Enable] and then [Show...]
-9. Copy the extensions ID (EX: abibhdeafodcmlcgiikhmhkiigehlhgh) from the Extensions page and paste it into the box.
+9. Copy the extensions ID (EX: `abibhdeafodcmlcgiikhmhkiigehlhgh`) from the Extensions page and paste it into the box.
 10. Click [OK] and [OK].
 11. Restart Edge.
 12. Disable Developer Mode.

 The extension will now load normally.
-You will may see a prompt the first time asking if this was the new tab you were expecting.
+You will see a prompt the first time asking if this was the new tab you were expecting.
 If you accept, this warning will go away and the extension will remain enabled.

 # Your Modifications
 Because this extension is open source, you can freely fork and modify the empty page to include what ever you want.
 For advanced configuration, read the [developer documentation](https://developer.chrome.com/docs/extensions/).
 Remember, you must pack it and white-list it so the warnings no longer appear.